Embedding model and de Branges-Rovnyak spaces in Dirichlet spaces: Applications of

 which implies the statement.
 Let us now prove the other implication.
 We assume that $|\phi|^2 \de m$ is a Carleson measure for $K_u$ and that $\phi$ belongs to $\D_\z$.
 Since $\phi\in M\big(K_u,H^2(\disk)\big)$, for every $f\in K_u$ the product $\phi f$ belongs to $H^2(\disk)$.
 We compute the local Dirichlet integral.

 concluding the proof. \end{proof}

 It is natural to ask whether the condition in Theorem \ref{thmmoltKuDz} guarantees the boundedness of the multipliers, in other words, whether $M(K_u,\D_\z)$ is contained or not in $H^\infty(\disk)$.
-The next example shows that the answer to this question is negative.
+The answer to this question is negative.
+Considering the simplest case $u(z)=z$, one has that $K_u = \mathbb{C}$, and therefore $M(K_u,\D_\zeta)=\D_\zeta$, which contains unbounded functions.